johnnoone/salt/doc/topics/pillar/index.rst

           defaults:
             - sudo: ['bob', 'paul']
           key: users
+          overlap: merge

-With this form, the included file (users.sls) will be nested within the 'users' key of the compiled pillar.
-Additionally, the 'sudo' value will be available as a template variable to users.sls.
+With this form, the included file ``users.sls`` will be rendered with the 'sudo' variable.
+Results will be nested within the 'users' key of the compiled pillar.
+Additionally, it the top file already defines a 'users', results will be merged.

+Note that ``extend`` strategy requires that duplicates keys must be list or dict.

 Viewing Minion Pillar
 =====================